-Paradise Road itself is the Strip's sister street.
-On the southern end the Hard Rock Hotel & Casino is one of the most popular off-Strip resorts in town, and despite the opening of increasingly over-the-top Strip properties, has remained popular over the years.
-A number of other resorts, such as the Platinum and the Rumor Boutique Hotel, qualify as nongaming, but are still within walking distance of larger casinos.
-This stretch also comprises the heart of the area affectionately known as “Fruit Loop,” Vegas’s gay-friendly neighborhood.
-Especially on Friday and Saturday nights, the parties at the Piranha Nightclub (and other hot spots) are some of the biggest raves in town.
+Paradise Road itself is the Strip's sister street, catering to the city's convention trade.
+On the southern end, the new Virgin Las Vegas Hotel has made a splashy renovation of the former Hard Rock Hotel in an attempt to remain one of the most popular off-Strip resorts in town.
+A number of other resorts, such as the Platinum, qualify as nongaming, but are still within walking distance of larger casinos.
+This stretch also comprises the heart of the area affectionately known as “Fruit Loop,” Vegas’s gay-friendly neighborhood near the airport.

 Though there aren’t any resorts in the University District, UNLV (University of Las Vegas) and the Thomas and Mack Center provide plenty of things to see and do, from sporting events to (on-campus) museums and more.
 UNLV is mostly a commuter school lacking that "college town" vibe, but the campus is a pleasant stroll, and the neighboring Maryland Parkway does offer the cheap eats and shops (vintage clothing, comic book and now, legal marijuana) you'd expect to encounter in a college town.